 - Change the default audio setting to Medium – Optimized for Speech.
 This is the recommended audio level when delivering VoIP applications such as Skype for Business.
 Audio is compressed up to 64Kbps which results in a slight degradation of quality but consumes very low bandwidth.
+If you set this value to High it will add latency and increased VDA resource consumption without improving the call quality.
 Audio over Real-time transport is also highly recommended and works with the medium audio quality setting.

 NetScaler and SD-WAN can also play a part in optimizing video and audio delivery over ICA with UDP/RTP and DTLS support for NetScaler and SD-WAN support for ICA multi-stream, QoS etc. For external users connecting in to Skype for Business it is recommended to use Lync/Skype Edge servers.

 Citrix have produced a list of tips when troubleshooting issues with the HDX Optimization Pack.
 See http://docs.citrix.com/en-us/hdx-optimization/current-release/troubleshooting.html

 Installing HDX Optimization Pack 2.4:

 Note: Whilst I am actually installing 2.1, there is no difference in the install procedure between this version and the latest version 2.4 released in December 2017.